-2. Press [SET] again to stop audio recording.
+2. Press the shutter button again to stop audio recording.

-- Take care that you do not block the camera's microphone with your fingers while recording. - · Good recording results are not possible when the camera is too far away from what you are trying to record. - Your camera supports the following audio data formats. - Audio Format: WAVE/IMA-ADPCM (WAV extension) - Adding audio (dubbing) is not possible for the following types of images. - Images created using MOTION PRINT - Protected images - To delete audio, perform the following operation: Dubbing $\rightarrow$ Delete $\rightarrow$ [SET] $\rightarrow$ [MENU].
+- Take care that you do not block the camera's microphone with your fingers while recording. - Good recording results are not possible when the camera is too far away from what you are trying to record. - Your camera supports the following audio data formats.
+Audio Format: WAVE/IMA-ADPCM (WAV extension) - Adding audio (dubbing) is not possible for the following types of images. - Images created using MOTION PRINT - Protected images - To delete audio, perform the following operation: Dubbing → Delete → [SET] → [MENU].